Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 4. Click I Accept to agree with the terms of the disclaimer.

-5. Enter the authorized IPv4 address for the iDRAC connection.
-The IP address of your Internet connection is already pre-filled in the form.
+5. Enter the authorized IPv4 address for the iLO connection.
+The IP address of your internet connection is already pre-filled in the form.
 Then click Create to generate your credentials.

 The connection URL and your credentials display.
 Click on the link to access the iLO interface.